Ontario Soccer Association: Match Officials Development Program

 Individuals who are 12 years of age or older, as of April 1 of the current registration year, are welcome to take the Small-Sided Match Official training course.
 At the conclusion of the course, Match Officials receive an Ontario Soccer badge and are certified to officiate small-sided (7v7) matches.
 All persons aged 14 and above, as of April 1 of the registration year, are encouraged to take the Entry Level (11v11) course.

 Grading is based on a 1-12 scale, with new small-sided Match Officials beginning in levels 1-3 based on their age.
 Entry Level (full field) Match Officials begin their careers at Level 4, and are able to be used by both Clubs and Districts when assigning matches.
 After 1 full season, all Match Officials are automatically promoted to the next grade above, provided they meet the requirements of that grade.
 A Match Official can then, through both physical and knowledge testing as well as performance assessments, elevate themselves to elevated grades and greater opportunities.
 The highest grade at the Provincial Level (Level 10) will allow a Match Official to be considered for Canadian Premier League assignments.
 Levels 11 and 12 are administered by Canada Soccer and FIFA, respectively.

 Ontario Soccer began in 2022 a media campaign called "No Ref, No Game", reminding spectators, coaches and players that Match Officials give respect to them and expect it to be returned.
 According to comparative data, Match Official registration and retention was 40% of 2019 levels, resulting in the deployment of a 1+1 system for District Recreational leagues which traditionally had 3 or 4 Match Officials assigned.

 The Soccer Centre

 The Soccer Centre is Canada's leading competition, training, education, and exposition soccer facility.
-The site is like no other in Canada.
 It features a 130000 sqft field house that can accommodate three indoor soccer fields or one full size 11-a-side game.
 It has two international size outdoor grass fields, one international size outdoor artificial turf field, a sports therapy clinic, a restaurant and lounge, and is located on a 25 acre parcel of land that is easily accessible from Ontario's major highways.
 Tenants include The Ontario Soccer Association, The Canadian Soccer Association, The Soccer Hall of Fame and Museum, and all of Ontario's Provincial Leagues.